simondiep/node-multiplayer-snake/README.md

  - Toggle view of admin options as a menu item
  - Compress uploaded images before sending to server [pngquant](https://pngquant.org/)
  - Add a report bug menu item
- - More consistent names: pick either location or coordinate and stick with it
  - Remove relaxed eslint checks from .eslintrc.js
  - Refactor into more testable code
  - Higher test coverage